Click here for more information about laboratory operations and procedures

 |Stability||Formalin-fixed, paraffin-embedded tissues are stable indefinitely at room temperature|

 Microsatellite Instability by PCR is designed to aid in the identification of patients who harbor germline mutations in mismatch repair (MMR) proteins that are associated with HNPCC.
-It is important to note that defective MMR resulting in MSI can also arise spontaneously in a tumor (i.e., without inheritance of a mutant MMR gene), and therefore the presence of MSI is not pathognomonic for HNPCC.
+It is important to note that defective MMR resulting in MSI can also arise spontaneously in a tumor (i.e., without inheritance of a mutant MMR gene), and therefore the presence of MSI is not diagnostic for Lynch syndrome/Hereditary Non-Polyposis Colorectal Cancer (HNPCC).

 Results from this test should be correlated with the patient's clinical presentation, family history and any findings from immunohistochemical staining for mismatch repair proteins in the tumor.
 Genetic counseling may be recommended for some cases.

-BRAF V600E Mutation testing may be performed on samples that are MSI-High and show loss of MLH1 by immunohistochemistry to distinguish the sporadic MSI-high cases (BRAF mutation positive) vs. the MSI-high cases associated with Lynch syndrome (BRAF mutation negative.
+BRAF V600E Mutation testing may be performed on colorectal samples that are MSI-High and show loss of MLH1 by immunohistochemistry to distinguish the sporadic MSI-high cases (BRAF mutation positive) from the MSI-high cases associated with Lynch syndrome (BRAF mutation negative).
+Note that not all MSI-H colorectal cancers that lack BRAF mutation are due to Lynch syndrome.

 |LDT or Mod FDA?||Yes|